oakestra/documentation/content/docs/dashboard/access-control.md

 ## Authentication

-Oakestra Dashboard supports currently only this way of authenticating users:
+Oakestra Dashboard currently supports only the following method for authenticating users:

-* **Username/password** that can be used on Dashboard login view.
+- **Username/password** that can be used on the Dashboard login view.

-After a user is logged in, tokens in the authorization header are used to authenticate the user.
+Once a user has successfully logged in, tokens in the authorization header are leveraged to authenticate the user.

-### Authorization header
+### Authorization Header

-Using authorization header is the only way to make Dashboard act as a specific user.
-Note that there are some risks if plain HTTP is used since the traffic is vulnerable to [MITM attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
+Using the authorization header is the only way to make Dashboard function as a specific user.
+However, it is worth noting that if plain HTTP is used, the traffic is vulnerable to [MITM attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack), which could result in potential security risks.

-To make Dashboard use authorization header you simply need to pass `Authorization: Bearer <token>` in every request to Dashboard.
-This is currently done automatically with an HTTP interceptor.
+To enable Dashboard to utilize the authorization header, simply pass `Authorization: Bearer <token>` with every request made to Dashboard.
+Currently, this is automatically executed with an HTTP interceptor.

-To quickly test it check out [Requestly](https://chrome.google.com/webstore/detail/requestly-redirect-url-mo/mdnleldcmiljblolnjhpnblkcekpdkpa) Chrome browser plugin that allows to manually modify request headers.
+To test this feature swiftly, try out the [Requestly](https://chrome.google.com/webstore/detail/requestly-redirect-url-mo/mdnleldcmiljblolnjhpnblkcekpdkpa) Chrome browser plugin that enables manual modification of request headers.

-## Admin privileges
+## Admin Privileges

-**IMPORTANT:** Make sure that you know what you are doing before proceeding.
-Granting admin privileges to Dashboard's Service Account might be a security risk.
+**IMPORTANT:** Before proceeding, it is crucial to understand the potential security implications of granting admin privileges to Dashboard's Service Account.